DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 🔴**Biba**: Released in 1977, this model was created to supplement Bell-LaPadula
     - Focus is on integrity ✏️
     -  is based on information flow, and is a multilevel model.
-    - Simple integrity property: 🔥No read down ( individual may not read a file classified at a lower security level than the individual's security clearance. for example, users with a Top Secret clearance can’t read data classified as Secret)
+    - Simple integrity property: 🔥No read down ( individual may not read a file classified at a lower security level than the individual's security clearance. for example, users with a Top Secret clearance can’t read data classified as Secret). the implied allowed opposite is read-up.
     - Star (*) integrity property: 🔥No write up (for example, a user with a Secret clearance can’t write data to files classified as Top Secret)
     - By combining it with Bell-LaPadula, you get both confidentiality and integrity
 - 🔴**Take-Grant**: